-Another "must visit" for exploration of the areas black heritage is the Black Heritage Gallery.
-The gallery is unique in that it was created as an additional showcase for The Black Heritage Festival.
-Today it serves as a year-round showcase of artistic talent as well as community-oriented educational activities representing the contributions of African Americans to Southwest Louisiana and features everything from expressive sculptures to colorful paintings, photography and other media.
+The Black Heritage Gallery.
+A year-round showcase of African American artistic talent as well as community-oriented educational activities representing the contributions of African Americans to Southwest Louisiana, the gallery features everything from expressive sculptures to colorful paintings, photography and other media.

 The Black Heritage Festival.
 Held in March, the festival features lively musical performances, delicious culinary creations, youth and family fun areas, educational workshops and seminars, and arts and craft booths.
 The latter includes a wide array of African artifacts, art, clothing, Greek paraphernalia, books, jewelry, and a great deal more.
 Traditional African-American foods and Louisiana Creole cuisine are served at numerous food booths, and musical talent ranges from Zydeco to Gospel, Spoken Word, Blues and other genres.